-Acadia Montana is a psychiatric residential treatment facility (PRTF) where young people between the ages of 5 and 18 can receive comprehensive care in three age-appropriate units:
+Acadia Montana is a psychiatric residential treatment facility (PRTF) where adolescents & teens between the ages of 5 and 18 can receive comprehensive care in three age-appropriate units:

 - Children’s Residential (co-ed teams)